PixelWeatherProject/pwos/README.md

   No changes are needed.

   ### GPIO Pins
   The default pin configuration of PWOS is designed for this board.
 No changes are needed.
+You may also leave out the `--features` flag for `espflash`.

   - On-board LED: `GPIO_17`
   - I2C SDA: `GPIO_5`